FailAcademy/learning/adp-london/_lessons/week-01/01-introducing-postgres.md

 * 1 to many (1:n)
 * Many to many (n:n)

-To do this we'll need to add Foreign Key Constraints to some columns.
+To do this we'll need to add "foreign key constraints" to some columns.

 **Many to many relationships** :<br/>
 Creating many to many relationships requires the creation of a "Link table".